-Retail Revolution: 7 Ways Mobilization of In-Store Staff Can Optimize Customer Service
+Retail Revolution: 7 Retail Mobility Solutions Staff Can Use to Optimize Customer Service

 The retail sector is in a period of renewal and reinvention.
 A major demographic swing is underway, with Millennials replacing Baby Boomers as the dominant generation retailers must cater to.
 In the US, Millennials have surpassed Baby Boomers as the nation’s largest living generation and in the European Union, Millennials accounted for 24% of the adult population.